 (Yes, we simply searched the least watched videos on YouTube for this one.)

 In today’s world, oversaturated with content, this is a frighteningly real possibility.

 Fortunately, it doesn’t have to be this way.
-In today’s post, we’ll show you five underused promotion strategies that are guaranteed to get some eyeballs on your whiteboard animation video in a hurry!
+In today’s post, we’ll show you five underused promotion strategies that are guaranteed to get some eyeballs on your whiteboard and cartoon animation video in a hurry!

 Let’s dive in, starting with the one that takes the least amount of work…